 Other Alternatives to a Gas Car to Save Money

 Depending on where you live and how you grew up, you may feel like having a gas car is your only option.
-But, there are alternatives out there to help you save money.
+But, there are alternatives out there to help you save money if your fuel consumption and fuel cost calculations show above average numbers.
 According to the Office of Energy Efficiency & Renewable Energy, driving an electric vehicle costs about half as much as driving a vehicle that runs on gasoline.
 Yes, there are both pros and cons with electric cars, the initial expense of purchasing an electric car being a notable con.
 Keep in mind, though, that making this investment could save you more money in the long run.